Boeing works to absorb lessons from the MAX crashes and improve safety

 Will Boeing’s video on the MAX crashes comprehensively address the full set of contributing factors and present a deep, three-dimensional analysis of lessons learned?

-Spokesperson Jessica Kowal said Tuesday the video is still being developed.
+Spokesperson Jessica Kowal said Tuesday the video is being developed.

 “It’s premature to say what’s going to be in it,” Kowal said.